HuyTran0996/backup-Backend-final-project/README.md

 ### 2. router.post('/:id')

-create a review, this route uses ID of the product
+create a review for a product by product ID

 ### 3. router.patch('/:id')

-update a review, this routes use ID of review
+update a review by review ID

 ### 4. router.delete('/:id')

-only admin can delete review so if reviewer use bad language, store owner can report reviewer to admin
+only admin can delete review by review ID

+### 5. router.get('/adminActivateReview/:id')

+only admin can re-activate review that was deleted by review ID

 ## Product